 The leaders of tomorrow are those who look ahead today.
 In a rapidly developing world, it is necessary to adapt and stay ahead of the game in order to succeed.
-We at College Life teamed up with EMERCE to bring you the list of the most important future skills you will need in the next 5, 10, 15 years.
+We at College Life teamed up with EMERCE to bring you the list of the most important future skills you will need in the following few years.

 Take a look at the top 5 future skills to master by 2025!

 In a tightly interconnected world, the workforce is becoming increasingly international and culturally diverse.

 The perfect future employee understands that there are different customs and cultures.
 They also aren't afraid to listen and ask questions.
 Most importantly, they actively seek out knowledge on how to better understand the ever-changing world around them.
 Thinking of pursuing a career in an international environment?
 Then also consider adding a foreign language to a list of your future skills and increase your recruitment chances.

 Similarly, cross-generational competency is also a key ability to keep in mind.
-As workforce in 2025 will most likely range from Gen Z. to Baby Boomers, the top employees will need to know how to bridge the generational divide and find a common ground.
+As the workforce by the late 2020s will most likely range from Gen Z to Baby Boomers, the top employees will need to know how to bridge the generational divide and find a common ground.

 Gone are the days when you could start a job straight out of school and keep doing the same thing until you retire.
 The workplace is changing too rapidly to stay in one place and specialize only in one narrow aspect.
 Experts agree - interdisciplinarity is one of the key future skills to develop before 2025.